Which One of the Following Statement Is Correct?

 Final Thought

 Information is no longer a luxury; it is a ubiquitous force that shapes reality.
-Because of that, as we manage the complexities of the digital age, let us commit to a disciplined, evidence‑based approach to every claim we encounter.
-Equipping ourselves with the tools to evaluate statements accurately is not merely a defensive posture—it is an empowering act of agency.
-In doing so, we not only safeguard our own decisions but also contribute to a more truthful, transparent, and ultimately healthier public discourse Took long enough..
+Worth adding: as we figure out the complexities of the digital age, let us commit to a disciplined, evidence‑based approach to every claim we encounter.
+On top of that, equipping ourselves with the tools to evaluate statements accurately is not merely a defensive posture—it is an empowering act of agency.
+In doing so, we not only safeguard our own decisions but also contribute to a more truthful, transparent, and ultimately healthier public discourse.